YEmrehan/ThinkTalk/README.md

 - **Secure & Reliable:**
   - Secure user authentication and role-based permissions ensure privacy and control.
   - Regular updates to adapt to evolving user needs and technological advancements.
+  - Environment variables handled securely with **vlucas/phpdotenv** for configuration.

 ---